deconz-community/node-red-contrib-deconz/README.md

+# Changes!

+Hi, I'm Dennis the Community Manager of deCONZ.
+I've tried to invite Andrey over but he mentioned that he stopped development.
+I've asked him to transfer the repository so we can advance on it later. @Zehir wil probably take over development sometime soon!
+Please bear with us.

+I'd like to thank @Andreypopov for his contributions!

-# I WILL NOT SUPPORT THIS PROJECT ANYMORE.
+# @andreypopov WILL NOT SUPPORT THIS PROJECT ANYMORE.
 I don't use deconz.
 Moved to https://flows.nodered.org/node/node-red-contrib-zigbee2mqtt <br>
 and the most advanced project (in beta) https://flows.nodered.org/node/node-red-contrib-spruthub